 Pulled pork turns up throughout the South, with vinegar sauce and slaw predominating in North Carolina and mustard sauce in South Carolina.
 This is super simple, but triumph lies in the details, like crisping the pork skin over the fire and buttering and toasting the buns.

 Step 1: Set up your grill for indirect grilling and preheat to 250 degrees.
+Use BBQ Guru’s PartyQ to control the temperature on your grill for maximum effectiveness.

 Step 2: Season the pork shoulder on all sides with the rub, massaging the spices into the meat.